Franklin–Nashville campaign: Decatur (October 26–29)

-Hood departed from Gadsden on October 22, en route to Guntersville, Alabama, where he planned to cross the Tennessee River.
+Hood departed from Gadsden on Saturday, October 22, en route to Guntersville, Alabama, where he planned to cross the Tennessee River.
 Learning that that crossing place was strongly guarded, and concerned that Federal gunboats could destroy any pontoon bridge he might deploy, he impulsively changed his destination to Decatur, 40 miles west.
 When Hood arrived at Decatur on October 26, he found that a Federal infantry force of 3–5,000 men was defending an entrenched line that included two forts and 1,600 yards of rifle pits.
 Two Federal wooden gunboats patrolled the river.
-On October 28, Confederate skirmishers advanced through a dense fog to a ravine within 800 yards of the main fortifications.
+On Friday, October 28, Confederate skirmishers advanced through a dense fog to a ravine within 800 yards of the main fortifications.
 Around noon, a small Federal detachment drove the sharpshooters and skirmishers out of the ravine, capturing 125 men.
 Hood, concluding that he could not afford the casualties that would ensue from a full-scale assault, withdrew his army.
 He decided once again to move to the west, to attempt another crossing near Tuscumbia, Alabama, where Muscle Shoals would prevent interference by Federal gunboats.